adelyser/Marlin-FT5/Marlin/README.md

     #define LCD_INFO_SCREEN_STYLE 1

-This allows you to home a single axis at a time.
+Ability to home a single axis at a time.

     #define INDIVIDUAL_AXIS_HOMING_MENU

 In file *Configuration_adv.h*:

+Improves the resolution of multi-axis moves

     #define ADAPTIVE_STEP_SMOOTHING

-#define STATUS_MESSAGE_SCROLLING

-This times out the LCD menu and returns you to the main screen after the timeout.
+Times out the LCD menu and returns you to the main screen after the timeout.
 Certain menus will not timeout, such as the Bed Leveling menu.

     #define LCD_TIMEOUT_TO_STATUS 15000

+Enables long filenames and scroll messages

+    #define STATUS_MESSAGE_SCROLLING
     #define LONG_FILENAME_HOST_SUPPORT
     #define SCROLL_LONG_FILENAMES

 **Change home from Back Right to Front Left:**
 I found it frustrating that all my prints would come out backwards compared to other Cartesian printers I've used.
 I decided to fix this to make it similar.